Embassy of the United States, Berlin: Amerika Haus Berlin

 From 1946 until 2006, the Amerika Haus Berlin, located near the Zoo station and the Kurfürstendamm, provided an opportunity for German citizens to learn about American culture and politics and engage in discussion about the Transatlantic relationship.
 For many years a somewhat autonomous operation of the former U.S. Information Agency (USIA), it was later brought under the umbrella of the head of U.S. Mission Berlin.
 It lost its independence in the late 1990s when USIA was absorbed into the State Department.
-In 2006, the Amerika Haus was closed and the building returned to the city of Berlin.
+On 25 September 2006, the Amerika Haus was closed and the building returned to the city of Berlin.

 Former ambassadors and significant embassy personnel

 For historic West Germany and Unified Germany see: